vanducng/datafold-docs/docs/integrations/data_warehouses/content/snowflake.md

 ### Create schema for Datafold

-Datafold utilizes a temporary schema to materialize data between the datasets.
-By materializing this data in Snowflake we reduce the volume of data that are being processed in Datafold itself.
+Datafold utilizes a temporary dataset to materialize scratch work and keep data processing in the your warehouse.

 ```sql
 CREATE SCHEMA <database_name>.DATAFOLD_TMP;